aplteam/Fire/README.md

 ![](Images/Fire_02.png)

-After having performed a search one might want to look at the lines carrying the hits.
+After having performed a search one might want to check the hits.
 This can be achieved by selecting the "Report hits" menu command from the "Report" menu:

 ![](Images/HitReport.png)

-The report offers a context menu on the items of the left:
+The report offers a context menu on the items in the left pane:

 ![](Images/ReportHitsContextMenu.png)